 AUX MERVEILLEUX DE FRED

 Now with a tea salon on the first floor, this popular chain concentrates around these sweet merveilleux meringue and whipped cream cakes.
 Just opposite the metro, Blanche, the entrance to the tearoom is up on the right, at the bottom of rue Lepic.
-I love the original entrance, as before climbing the steps (there’s also a lift) to the tearoom, the aromas of cramique brioches waft around as you look on to them making these goodies behind a large window screen.
-Choices are limited but you’re covered from hot chocolate to a half bottle of Champagne, Belgian waffles (gaufre flamande), cramique, pain au lait to the Merveilleux specialities.
 For those with a more savoury tooth, however, they also have a couple of ‘Clubs cramiques’ – brioche club sandwiches.
+Check with the website, as last time I visited they closed upstairs.
 (AC)

 See my Guide to Aux Merveilleux de Fred for more.